 My boss made me work on the Fourth of July.
 You called me at 2:00 and asked me out on a date.
 I finished the report by four.
 Now we are enjoying the fireworks.
 You’re love is like a bagel to me.

 Every good artist understands art’s connection to the five senses.
 Even before moving pictures were invented, we viewed movies inside our minds while dreaming.
 Dreams of the day come to life when reading or hearing a story.
 Well-written words fuel our imagination.
 It’s so natural that we don’t think about it.
-In the small story I wrote, you imagined the taste of the bagel so desired by our protagonist, the sight of the fireworks, the smell of cheeseburger and spearmint, the sound of the angelic voice, and the quivering touch from the protagonist’s date.
+In the small story I wrote, you imagined the taste of the bagel so desired by our protagonist, the sight of the fireworks, the smell of cheeseburger and spearmint, the sound of the angelic voice, and the quivering touch of hands.
 My point is that stories said or read touch on all five senses.
 They are the most hyperactive form of entertainment.
 Books are the closest we can get to dreaming during the day.

 Movies are the closest thing we have to an external type of day dream.
 They are external visions we both see and hear.
 Two senses out of five means that we are engaged twice as much.
 It is thus, one of the most external hyperactive forms of art.
 You cannot taste or smell a movie, though.
 This is left for another type of hyperactive art, the art of food.
 Cooking and baking are chiefly based around the senses of smell and taste.
 In some cases the sight of the food or how it is presented can also add to the art of enjoying it.